aerospike-examples/play-scala-java-aerospike-app/README.md

 <img src="https://github.com/aerospike/play-scala-java-aerospike-app/blob/master/public/images/app.png"/>

 If you see **Oops!
 Connection to Aerospike cluster failed!
 Please check your Aerospike IP and Port settings in application.conf**, please make sure your Aerospike Server is running and available to this app.
 Also confirm that **aerospike.cluster.ip** and **aerospike.cluster.port** are set correctly as described above in the Config section.

+To learn more about code snippets from this app, [visit this blog](http://www.iamontheinet.com/2014/10/24/simple-to-do-web-app-using-java-aerospike-play-and-scala/).